-Using our experience of working with small companies over the past decade, we’ve complied a no-nonsense list of 16 things your should consider before taking the bold decision to start up a new business.
+Using our experience of working with small companies over the past decade, we’ve compiled a no-nonsense list of 16 things you should consider before taking the bold decision to start up a new business.

 1. Are you cut out to go it alone?